sim-pez/prnu/README.md

 ## Example
 ###
-- Following this example you will get the PCE using VDNet to extract the noise from images and without Wiener filter (zero mean normalization will be used).
+- Following this example you will get the PCE using VDNet as noise extractor and without Wiener filter (zero mean normalization will be used).
 ```
 python3 example.py -denoiser vnet -rm_wiener
 ```